Balsamic Mushroom Pork Chops with Truffle Risotto

 Now that we have two (two!) littles, I get to do the fun crafty and sweet treats side of things all over again.
 Last year, we made these M&M Pretzel Kisses for my son’s preschool classmates, and he already asked if we could make them again this year.

 Today, I’m super excited to pair up with three fellow food bloggers to help YOU get your Valentine’s Day menu all set.
 We’re essentially hosting a “virtual dinner party” for two.
-So put the kids to bed early and get set for an A+ weeknight Valentine’s Day dinner in your own home!

 Start with this beautiful Strawberry Gin Spritzer from Laura at Krazy Kitchen Mom.